Skip to content

 You might be wondering why Flash Gordon was returned at all, what’s he got to do with Star Wars?
 Here’s why:

-Elasticsearch In BeBanjo And Sequence 5
+Elasticsearch In Mediagenix On-Demand And Sequence 5

 Notice that the Short Description includes the words star and wars